-The Georgia DNR Wildlife Resources Division recently released their proposed changes for the 2021-2022 hunting seasons.
+The Georgia DNR Board of Directors met on May 25, 2021 to approve the proposed hunting season regulations for the 2021-2022 and 2022-2023 hunting seasons.
 While there were some significant changes coming for next turkey season, very little changed for Georgia deer hunters.
 In fact, there were no changes to deer season dates (other than what is noted below) and bag limits other than the normal shift in dates so that all season openers fall on their respective Saturdays.

 The only proposed regulation changes for the 2021-2022 season is adding 10 counties to the extended archery season, which will allow bowhunters to continue hunting in those counties until January 31.
 Those additional counties include Barrow, Cherokee, Columbia, Decatur, Douglas, Fayette, Hall, Muscogee, Paulding, and Seminole.

 Change 2: Consistent Antler Restrictions

 Another change coming for 2021 seeks to make antler restrictions the same across all WMAs and counties (with the exception of Dooly and Macon).
 Where antler restrictions apply, the new regulation will make it a consistent “4 points, 1 inch or longer, on one side OR a minimum of 15 inches outside spread.”

 Always remember to consult with the latest official Georgia Hunting Regulations before heading afield.
 Those can be found at Georgia's Wildlife Resources Division homepage.

 |September 11, 2021 - January 9, 2022|

 Either Sex (only for Barrow, Bibb, Chatham, Cherokee, Clark, Clayton, Cobb, Columbia, Decatur, DeKalb, Douglas, Fayette, Forsyth, Fulton, Gwinnett, Hall, Henry, Muscogee, Paulding, Rockdale and Seminole)